teamradish/TRTwitchPlaysBot/README.md

 - [Simple yet expressive input syntax](./Wiki/Syntax-Walkthrough.md) - translate your text to game inputs easily.
 Make your inputs as simple or precise as you want!
 - Portable and game-agnostic - TRBot runs alongside your game and can be configured as you like.
 No complex installation required - just download and run!
 - Cross-platform - Runs on Windows (vJoy) and GNU/Linux (uinput).
+- Virtual gamepads - Use analog inputs and set custom button mappings in games.
+- Run locally or through Twitch - TRBot is also set up for integrating other services.
 - Emulator support - NES, SNES, N64, GCN, and more.
 Several [emulator controller config files](./Controller%20Configs) are available.
 - Multiplayer support - Control [multiple players](./Wiki/Syntax-Walkthrough.md#multi-controller-inputs) separately or simultaneously.
-- Highly performant input handling with near frame-perfect inputs, allowing for precise and consistent play.
+- Highly performant input handling with near frame-perfect inputs.
+Play with precision and consistency.
-- Robust, pluggable virtual controller architecture - add your own custom virtual controller to support additional platforms.
-- Run locally or through Twitch - TRBot is also set up for integrating other services.
-- Flexible "console" infrastructure - change inputs, add new inputs, or even add a new console with an entirely different set of inputs, on the fly.
+- Flexible "console" infrastructure - change inputs, add new inputs, or even add a new console with a different set of inputs, on the fly.
+- Twitch Plays quality-of-life enhancements - macros, game logs, user silencing (without timeout/ban), stop all ongoing inputs, and switch consoles readily.
+- Pluggable virtual controller architecture - add your own virtual controller implementation to support more platforms.
 - Modular - TRBot is separated into parts, allowing those parts to be used as libraries.
 The core application, `TRBot.Main`, functions this way.
 - Commands - Interact with and manipulate TRBot through commands entered as text.
 Commands can be simple, such as [`SayCommand`](./TRBot/TRBot.Commands/Commands/SayCommand.cs), or more complex, such as [`AddInputCommand`](./TRBot/TRBot.Commands/Commands/AddInputCommand.cs).
-You can even [add your own commands](./Wiki/Custom-Commands.md).
+You can even [add your own commands](./Wiki/Custom-Commands.md) while TRBot is running.
-- Twitch Plays quality-of-life enhancements - macros, game logs, user silencing (without timeout/ban), stop all ongoing inputs, and switch consoles on the fly.
 - SQLite database containing all data and settings, including access levels, commands, virtual controller count, and more.
 Data changes are immediately reflected in TRBot.
 - Sleep prevention - prevent games and consoles from going to sleep with a periodic input and interval of your choosing.
 - Reset prevention - forbid players from hitting button combos to reset the game.